 Jump to:

 If you ask any West African about street food, I guarantee they will mention suya.
 Suya is a savory, spicy meat served on a skewer in the streets of West Africa.
-You can recreate it in the comfort of your own home and serve it as an appetizer or side for dinner or at parties.
+You can recreate it in the comfort of your own home and serve this Nigerian beef suya as an appetizer or side for dinner or at parties.

-If you like this suya recipe, you will enjoy my Grilled Suya Chicken Legs, Easy Ethiopian Beef Tibs, Fried Yam (Dundun) and The Best Nigerian Puff Puff.
+If you like this Nigerian beef suya, you will enjoy my Nigerian Grilled Fish, Asun (Spicy Goat Meat), Abula, Akara, Grilled Suya Chicken Legs and Easy Ethiopian Beef Tibs.

-- This suya recipe is very quick to make because the suya spice is shop-bought.
+- This Nigerian beef suya is very quick to make because the suya spice is shop-bought.

 - This recipe is low-carb.
 If you are a suya lover, you will enjoy these tasty Suya Chicken Wings.

-- It’s filled with so much flavor and delicious spices!
+- It's filled with so much flavor and delicious spices and can be served with Fried Yam Dundun and The Best Nigerian Puff Puff.

-- It is easy to double and triple this recipe if you are feeding a larger crowd.
+- It is easy to double and triple this Nigerian beef suya recipe if you are feeding a larger crowd.

 See the recipe card for full information on ingredients and quantities.